Buying a home can be a daunting prospect. At Lovell we’re here to lighten to load and guide you through

 Help to Buy: Equity Loan

-From 1st April 2021, the Help to Buy scheme will be available to first-time buyers only.
+Help to Buy scheme is available exclusively for first-time buyers on New Build homes only.

 The price caps are as follows: